fasttime/Q-exact/Q-exact.md

 If this function is called without arguments, the return value is 1.
 **Throws**:

-- If the product cannot be represented as a `Q`, an "Arithmetic overflow" error is thrown.
+- If the product cannot be represented as a `Q`, or an intermediate calculation results in an overflow, an "Arithmetic overflow" error is thrown.

 | Param | Type | Description |